rd235/vdeplug4/README.md

 # vdeplug4
 VDE: Virtual Distributed Ethernet.
 Plug your VM directly to the cloud.

-Vdeplug4 is a new perpective on virtual networking.
+Vdeplug4 is a new perspective on virtual networking.

 ## hello vxvde world